oblac/jodd-site/content/doc/email.md

 ~~~~~

 As you see, it's really less code:) Biggest difference here is that
-instead of creating emai attachments using constructors, we have been
+instead of creating email attachments using constructors, we have been
 using `EmailAttachment.attachment()` helper - a smart factory for email
 attachment classes.